shop-planner/shop3/README.md

 # SHOP3

-This repository contains the open source version of the SHOP3 planner.
+This repository contains the open source version of the SHOP3 Hierarchical Task Network (HTN) AI planner.

 ## Exciting news (2021-04-22)